 When going over Mombasa packages more often than not the price quoted is usually the per person sharing one.
 This should help one interpret the pricing better.

 Very Quickly on Kids’ Accommodation

 The first thing to note with accommodation for kids is that they are placed in three categories.
 The categories can be described as infants, kids, and adults.
 Let me explain.
 Kids above the age of 12 years are considered adults.
-Consequently, discounts given to kids are normally not extended to kids above 12 years of age.
+Consequently, discounts given to kids are normally not extended to kids above 12 years of age and, therefore, teenagers generally pay the full adult rate.
 The next category is infants.
 In most resorts, infants are considered to be children below 2 years of age.
 That is 0 to 1.99 years.
 Infants stay free of charge.
 However, some resorts are more accommodative with their definition of an infant to kids below 5 years of age, i.e., 0 to 4.99 years.
 And very rarely, the infant discount is extended to all kids below 12 years of age.
 For example, Diamonds Dream of Africa will let up to two kids sharing with a parent(s) to stay absolutely free of charge.